wagaweb/wbf/readme.md

 WBF is composed by different kind of parts:

-- **Components**: which implement functionality that can be used separately, even without the whole framework (a composer-ready version will be available soon)
+- **Components**: which implement functionality that can be used separately, even without the whole framework.

-- **Modules**: which implement a number of functionality based on WordPress hook system (like theme options, assets manager, custom updating procedures, ect...)
+- **Modules**: which makes available a number of API that can be implemented by theme developers (like theme options and theme components).

 - **Extensions**: through which WBF supports and\or enhance third-party plugins.